-Today (10) marks the one month to go countdown until the 24th edition of the SPAR European Cross Country Championships takes place in the Slovakian town of Samorin.
+The 25th edition of the SPAR European Cross Country Championships takes place in the Dutch city of Tilburg on 9 December.